 At first glance, these two texts appear to be in outright contradiction.
 One says “matter comes first”; the other says “consciousness comes first.”
 In the history of philosophy, this opposition has persisted for millennia — there is nothing new about it.

 Yet when we place the two texts side by side and read them closely, something more than mere opposition emerges — a strange pattern of intersection.
-In this essay, I will first lay out the arguments of both, then analyze where they clash and where they cross, and finally — using the very method of dialectics that Miura himself taught — attempt to aufheben (sublate) the two into a third perspective.
+In this essay, I will first lay out the arguments of both, then analyze where they clash and where they cross, and finally — using the very method of dialectics that Miura himself taught, while drawing on the recent literature in relational ontology — attempt to aufheben (sublate) the two into a third perspective with the academic rigor it deserves.

 Part 1: What Did Miura Tsutomu Argue?